-- 1. Gain Visibility An organization must have visibility into its firmware and hardware before it can be protected.
+- Gain Visibility An organization must have visibility into its firmware and hardware before it can be protected.
 Eclypsium allows teams to easily audit their many devices to see exactly what is inside.
 Staff immediately get fine-grained insight into myriad hardware and firmware components within a device, including insight into the current firmware version.
 This visibility extends to on-premises devices and remote assets such as devices used by employees working from home. - 2.
 Manage Risk Eclypsium exposes the firmware vulnerabilities, misconfigurations, and outdated code that can put devices at risk but are often invisible to traditional vulnerability scanners.
 This includes various device configurations and policy settings that are essential to maintain a robust device-level security posture.
-When problems are found, Eclypsium can remotely apply patches or updates to mitigate the risk. - 3.
-Detect Firmware Threats Eclypsium automatically verifies system and component firmware integrity and includes the ability to detect known and unknown threats such as implants, backdoors, and rootkits.
+When problems are found, Eclypsium can remotely apply patches or updates to mitigate the risk.

+3. Detect Firmware Threats - Eclypsium automatically verifies system and component firmware integrity and includes the ability to detect known and unknown threats such as implants, backdoors, and rootkits.
 The solution can automatically notify staff of any changes to the device's integrity or security posture and trigger automated responses and playbooks via the powerful REST API.

 This paper describes firmware attack vectors most commonly deployed in the wild by both criminal and nation-state actors to target a wide range of organizations.
 Whether in servers, networking gear, laptops, or connected IOT devices, firmware is increasingly a target.
 Security controls to defend and recover from these threats should become a standard part of an organization's security operations.
-If you would like to learn more about Eclypsium and our products, please reach out to us at info@eclypsium.com.
+If you would like to learn more about Eclypsium and our products, please explore our five-minute selfguided product tour, request a live demo from our team, or reach out to us at info@eclypsium.com.